Historical Markers in Roanoke County, Virginia

 Roanoke County Timeline

-This timeline provides a concise overview of the key events in the history of Roanoke County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Roanoke County, Virginia.

 - 1838: Roanoke County is established in the Commonwealth of Virginia.